silvermete0r/oikan/README.md

 # The output file will contain:
 # - Detailed symbolic formulas for each feature
 # - Instructions for practical implementation
-# - Recommendations for production deployment
+# - Recommendations for testing and validation
 model.save_symbolic_formula("regression_formula.txt")
 ```